Renovamen/vuepress-theme-gungnir/docs/posts/2022-05-23-hello-word-with-header-image-with-long-title.md

 ### Code Blocks

-Click the red button on the upper-right corner to make the code block full screen.
+Click the green button on the upper-left corner to make the code block full screen.

 ```python{8}
 import food